 When you get your swim trunks on (or not) after a hard day, the last thing you want to see is cloudy and gross water in your hot tub.
 It’s a headache, and the solution isn’t always obvious.

-In order to help you properly identify the real culprit, we’ve put together more detail about all the different things that could be making your hot tub water cloudy.
+To help you properly identify the real culprit, we’ve included more details about all the different things that could be making your hot tub water cloudy.

 Your hot tub “core” levels are all off